guydav/academic-kickstart/content/authors/admin/_index.md

   url: "https://cds.nyu.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: PhD student in Data Science by day, avid cook and Ultimate Frisbee player by night.
+bio: PhD Candidate in Cognitive Science/Data Science by day, avid cook and Ultimate Frisbee player by night.

 # Interests to show in About widget
 interests: